 Once there is an allegation of violation, the vexatious litigant will begin filing motions, starting with a motion to delay the hearing to determine the validity of the restraining order.

-This is because if the restraining order request is struck down, any violation charges not involving physical assault will be dropped.
+This is because if the restraining order request is struck down, any violation charges not involving otherwise illegal actions like physical assault will be dropped.
 However, if the alleged violation goes to trial first and a conviction is won, even if the restraining order request is later struck down, the conviction will stick.

 In the case of allegations of assault, the vexatious litigant will, as described under the House of Cards heading, want to use her initial request for the restraining order and the court's choice to grant the temporary order as "evidence" of the accused's alleged violent nature.
 Yes, she's basically saying "See, because I said I'm scared of him, that proves he hit me!"
 Yes, many courts will buy that because of the convoluted way it's presented, and because of the legal and political environment created by feminist groups, in which the woman must always be unconditionally believed if the listener does not want to be accused of blaming the victim.
 Then, as further described, the vexatious litigant will use the conviction to justify having the restraining order when the hearing for that comes up.